 This function is obsolete and present only for the sake of backwards-compatibility: "If it's not backwards, it's not compatible".
 We strongly discourage its use.
-Its current behavior is only well-defined on Unix platforms (which include MacOS X and cygwin).
+Its current behaviour is only well-defined on Unix platforms (which include MacOS X and cygwin).
+On Windows, anything goes.
+The following documentation is only for the purpose of your migrating away from it in a way that preserves semantics.